ying-li-python/DNA-analyze/README.md

 Tired of creating primers by hand?
 It's time-consuming because primers need to have specific requirements to be efficient for DNA seqeuncing or PCR/qPCR.

-Luckily, there is a Python program that will tell you whether your primer sequence meets the criteria for efficiency.
+Luckily, I created a Python program that will tell you whether your primer sequence meets the criteria for efficiency.

 ## Getting Started
 You will need to download this folder, and in command line, route to this folder using cd command and run this script.